List of Kuruluş: Osman characters: Bala Hatun

-Bala (Özge Törer; seasons 1-4) is the daughter of Şeyh Edebali and Ulduz Hatun, who died of a disease, the first wife of Osman Bey, and the sister-in-law of Dursun Fakih.
-She is the mother of Alaeddin Ali and Halime Hatun.
-She is the Chief Lady (Hanım/Baş Hatun) of the Kayi tribe and Yenişehir and the head of the Bacıyân-ı Rûm.
+Bala (Özge Törer; seasons 1–6), the first wife of Osman Bey, is the daughter of Şeyh Edebali and Ulduz Hatun, who died of a disease, daughter in law of Ertuğrul Bey and Halime Sultan, the sister-in-law of Dursun Fakih through her unknown sister.
+She is the mother of Alaeddin Ali and Halime Hatun, Step-mother of Orhan Bey and Fatma Hatun.
+She is mother-in-law of Gonca Hatun (Yakup Beys's daughter) and step-mother-in-law of Elcim Hatun and Holofira Hatun.
+She is the Chief Lady (Hanım/Baş Hatun) of the Kayi tribe and the head of the Bacıyân-ı Rûm (succeeding Aygul).
 She is a painter who is loyal to her father, her husband, the Ahi brotherhood, and Selcan Hatun.
 She was best friends with Gonca Hatun (deceased).
 She is calm and patient, but is prone to heartbreak.
-A Mongol stabbed her in season 1, leaving her infertile and the subject of teasing.
-In season 2, after her husband is elected bey, she becomes baş hatun of the Kayı tribe, succeeding Selcan Hatun.
+A Mongol stabbed her in Season 1, leaving her infertile and the subject of teasing.
+In Season 2, after her husband is elected bey, she becomes baş hatun of the Kayı tribe, succeeding Selcan Hatun.
 She is upset when Osman decides to marry a second wife, due to his late father's will, although she accepts her fate.
-She attempts to find him a wife, which leads to her meeting the kind and loving Aksu Hatun, whom Osman rejects because she isn't the daughter of a bey.
+She attempts to find him a wife, which leads to her meeting with Aksu Hatun, whom Osman rejects because she is not the daughter of a bey.
 Aksu is later killed by Targun Hatun, who loved Osman but seeks revenge on him after he exiles her for poisoning Bala.
 Targun regarded Bala as an obstacle preventing her marriage to Osman.
-After killing Targun, Bala had tensions with Malhun Hatun, who later becomes the second wife, although Bala accepts her.
+After killing Targun, Bala had tensions with Malhun Hatun, who later becomes the second wife, although Bala and Malhun accept each other.
 Bala later becomes pregnant and gives birth to Osman's second son Alaeddin Ali.
 Two months after the victory of İnegöl, she learns that she is expecting again and later gives birth to a daughter, Halime.
-She is always at the forefront of conquests and wars and is Osman bey's biggest support.
-Bala Hatun is the most powerful woman of the Kayi Obasi who continues to pledge her loyalty to her husband Osman at all times. Özge Törer won the Best Actress of the Year award at the Crystal Globe Awards for her performance.
+In the first episode of Season 5, Bala's daughter, Halime is deceased, and Bala Hatun has a terrible disease.
+She eventually recovers.
+She is a warrior lady who is always at the forefront of conquests and wars supporting her husband Osman. Özge Törer won the Best Actress of the Year award at the Crystal Globe Awards for her performance.
 The character is based on Rabia Bala Hatun.